 type object,myCar

-to represent my specific car.We could then set the value of the properties defined in the class to describe my car, without affecting other objects or the class template.
+to represent my specific car.We could then set the value of the properties defined in the class to describe my car without affecting other objects or the class template.

 We can then reuse this class to represent any number of cars.

-Let’s take a real world problem, and conceptually design an OOP software program.
+Let’s take a real-world problem and conceptually design an OOP software program.

-Imagine running a dog sitting camp, with hundreds of pets, and you have to keep track of the names, ages, and days attended for each pet.
-How would you design simple, reusable software to model the dogs?
+Imagine running a dog-sitting camp with hundreds of pets where you keep track of the names, ages, and days attended for each pet.

 and fluffy